Mario Party 6: Gameplay

+Mario Party 6 features "Orbs"—items players can either collect on the board or buy with coins at Orb Huts.
+Some uses of Orbs include stealing coins from opposing players, placing a mark on a space that causes opposing players who land on it to pay the player who placed the mark, or moving the player character directly to the star.
+Orbs are categorized into the following types: Self, Space, Roadblock, and Special.
+Roadblock type Orbs are one-use only and trigger when passed by an opposing player.
+Space type Orbs transform a space into a character space which rewards the player or allies with 5 coins and harms opposing players who land on it.
+Self type Orbs, unlike the other types are used on the player themself—granting benefits such as additional Dice Blocks.
+Special Orbs are used automatically to protect players' coins or stars from being stolen from Pink Boo, Chain Chomp, and occurrences exclusive to certain boards.
+In Mario Party 5, they were called capsules.
+Mario Party 6 completely overhauled the capsule system from the previous game in the series.
+In Mario Party 5 capsules could only be obtained from the free-to-use capsule machines—but costed coins to use.
+Finally, capsules exclusively could be placed on a space, i.e. they all functioned like the "Space" Orb type.

 Solo Mode is where a single player embarks on a special single-row board with a set number of spaces to collect minigames.
 The player may also choose a teammate (for 2 vs 2 minigames).
 Also the player plays minigames with the computer-controlled Red, Green, and Blue Koopa Kids.
 The dice block for Solo Mode only has the numbers 1–6 on it, unlike Party Mode where the dice blocks have numbers ranging from 1–10.
 At the end of the board, there is an exclusive rare minigame space, where the player receives a rare minigame without needing to play it.
 If the player goes past the rare minigame space, they fall off the board and lose all of the minigames they have acquired.
 To win, the player must land on the rare minigame space, or quit (without getting a rare minigame).

 There are 82 minigames in Mario Party 6.
 No minigames from the previous installments of this series return.
 New to this edition are mic and rare minigames.
 In mic minigames, players must say words into the GameCube microphone to perform different actions.
 The majority of rare games are usually obtained by stopping on the space at the end of Solo Mode, although one is purchased in the Star Bank.
 The minigames are divided into 4-player, 1-vs.-3, 2-vs.-2, Battle, Duel, DK, Bowser, Mic and Rare.